e2jk/emilien.klein.st/posts/30-day-challenge-the-science-of-getting-rich.rst

 **Will you join me in this challenge?**

 I will start counting back to 0 days if I miss one day.
-As of **Sunday, March 8** I've read the four chapters for **one** consecutive day.
+As of **Thursday, March 12** I've read the four chapters for **five** consecutive days.

 Note: the book is freely (as in cost of 0) available on `Wikisource.org <https://en.wikisource.org/wiki/The_Science_of_Getting_Rich>`_.